adityarana14/Array/README.md

 Q4) Given an unsorted array Arr of N positive and negative numbers.
 Your task is to create an array of alternate positive and negative numbers without changing the relative order of positive and negative numbers.
 Note: Array should start with positive number.

 Q5) Given an array A[] of size N, construct a Product Array P (of same size N) such that P[i] is equal to the product of all the elements of A except A[i].

+Q6) You are given an array A of integers of length N. You need to calculate factorial of each number.
+The answer can be very large, so print it modulo 109 + 7.